jamesdabbs/medlink-telegram/README.md

 # Backlog

+* Better error handling - make _sure_ the user always gets a response.
+Should we have a Handler::Errors?
+Bot instance with error handler?
 * Users are notified via Telegram when responses are sent
 * Users can control their notification preferences - SMS, Telegram, email
 * Web view of bot message traffic